miladpixel/miladpixel/README.md

 - 👋 Hi, I’m @miladpixel
 - 👀 I’m interested in samsung-android, computer science and aquascaping 🐟
-- 🌱 I’m currently working as a Quality Specialist in MOIA and optimizing user management flows.
+- 🌱 I’m currently working as a Quality Specialist @ MOIA and optimizing user management (e.g. authentication, customer profile, etc.) flows.
 - 💞️ I’m looking to collaborate on improving quality.
 - 📫 How to reach me ...